Drag crisis

-In fluid dynamics, drag crisis (also known as the Eiffel paradox) is a phenomenon in which drag coefficient drops off suddenly as Reynolds number increases.
+In fluid dynamics, the drag crisis (also known as the Eiffel paradox) is a phenomenon in which drag coefficient drops off suddenly as Reynolds number increases.
 This has been well studied for round bodies like spheres and cylinders.
 The drag coefficient of a sphere will change rapidly from about 0.5 to 0.2 at a Reynolds number in the range of 300000.
 This corresponds to the point where the flow pattern changes, leaving a narrower turbulent wake.
 The behavior is highly dependent on small differences in the condition of the surface of the sphere.

 History

 The drag crisis was observed in 1905 by Nikolay Zhukovsky, who guessed that this paradox can be explained by the detachment of streamlines at different points of the sphere at different velocities.

 Later the paradox was independently discovered in experiments by Gustave Eiffel and Charles Maurain.

 Upon Eiffel's retirement, he built the first wind tunnel in a lab located at the base of the Eiffel Tower, to investigate wind loads on structures and early aircraft.
 In a series of tests he found that the force loading experienced an abrupt decline at a critical Reynolds number.

 The paradox was explained from boundary-layer theory by German fluid dynamicist Ludwig Prandtl.